-Clause 276 of the bill provides that any amount payable by the Minister of Employment and Social Development in relation to a program to provide a one-time payment of \$500 to Old Age Security recipients who will be 75 years of age or older on 30 June 2022 may be paid out of the Consolidated Revenue Fund.
-Clause 269 of the bill amends the definition of income in paragraph (c), section 2 of the OASA to deduct this one-time payment from an individual's income for the year, computed in accordance with the Income Tax Act (ITA).
+Clause 275 provides that any amount payable by the Minister of Employment and Social Development in relation to a program to provide a one-time payment of \$500 to Old Age Security recipients who will be 75 years of age or older on 30 June 2022 may be paid out of the Consolidated Revenue Fund.
+This one-time payment of \$500 was announced in Budget 2021 to address the immediate needs of this group of seniors who faced additional costs during the COVID-19 pandemic.
+107

+Clause 268 of the bill amends paragraph (c) of the definition of "income" in section 2 of the OASA to deduct this one-time payment from an individual's income for the year, computed in accordance with the Income Tax Act.
 This ensures that the one-time payment is exempt from the calculation of income for purposes of the Guaranteed Income Supplement under Part II of the OASA and the allowances under Part III.
-This one-time payment of \$500 was announced in Budget 2021 to address the immediate needs of this group of seniors who faced additional costs during the COVID-19 pandemic.
-104

-2.4.33 Division 33: Amendments to the Public Service Employment Act
+2.4.32 Division 32: Amendments to the Public Service Employment Act

-Division 33 of Part 4 of Bill C-30 amends the Public Service Employment Act105 with the goal, according to Budget 2021, of "affirm[ing] the importance of a diverse and inclusive workforce and avoid[ing] biases and barriers in hiring."
-106
+Division 32 of Part 4 of Bill C-30 amends the Public Service Employment Act (PSEA)108 with the goal, according to Budget 2021, of "affirm[ing] the importance of a diverse and inclusive workforce and avoid[ing] biases and barriers in hiring."
+109

-Clause 277 amends the preamble of the Public Service Employment Act to state that the Government of Canada is committed to a public service that is "inclusive" and "reflects the diversity of Canada's population."
+Clause 276 of the bill amends the preamble of the PSEA to state that the Government of Canada is committed to a public service that is "inclusive" and "reflects the diversity of Canada's population."

-Clause 278(1) amends section 2(1) to add a definition for "equity-seeking group," that being "a group of persons who are disadvantaged on the basis of one or more prohibited grounds of discrimination within the meaning of the Canadian Human Rights Act."
+Clause 277(1) amends section 2(1) to add a definition for "equity-seeking group," which is "a group of persons who are disadvantaged on the basis of one or more prohibited grounds of discrimination within the meaning of the Canadian Human Rights Act."

-Clause 278(2) adds new section 2(5) to indicate that an error, an omission or improper conduct - which could result in a revocation of an appointment if it was deemed to have affected a selection process - will be construed as including "a bias or barrier that disadvantages persons who belong to any equity-seeking group."
+Clause 277(2) adds section 2(5) to provide that an error, an omission or improper conduct - which could result in a revocation of an appointment if it was deemed to have affected a selection process - will be construed as including "a bias or barrier that disadvantages persons who belong to any equity-seeking group."

-Clause 279 adds new section 17(2) to include that the Public Service Commission (PSC), 107 in its regular oversight activities, may conduct audits into possible biases and barriers that disadvantage persons belonging to any equity-seeking group.
+Clause 278 renumbers and amends section 17 the PSEA.
+New section 17(2) stipulates that the Public Service Commission (PSC), 110 in its regular oversight activities, may conduct audits into possible biases and barriers that disadvantage persons belonging to any equity-seeking group.

-Clause 280 adds new section 31(3) to ensure when the employer 108 establishes or reviews qualification standards for hiring, it will "conduct an evaluation to identify" any biases or barriers created by these standards that disadvantage persons belonging to equity-seeking groups.
+Clause 279 adds section 31(3) to ensure that when the employer111 establishes or reviews qualification standards for hiring, it will "conduct an evaluation to identify" any biases or barriers created by these standards that disadvantage persons belonging to equity-seeking groups.
 If a bias or barrier is identified, the employer will "make reasonable efforts to remove it or to mitigate its impact on those persons."

-Clause 281 amends section 36 to indicate that the PSC must evaluate whether assessment methods used to make appointments include or create biases or barriers that disadvantage persons belonging to equity-seeking groups.
-If a barrier is identified, the PSC will "make reasonable efforts to remove it or to mitigate its impact on those persons."
+Clause 280 amends section 36 to specify that the PSC must evaluate whether assessment methods used to make appointments include or create biases or barriers that disadvantage persons belonging to equity-seeking groups.
+If a barrier is identified, the PSC will "make reasonable efforts to remove it or to mitigate its impact on those persons" (new section 36(2)).

-Clause 282 amends section 39(1)(c) - which states that preference will be given to Canadian citizens in an advertised external appointment process - to include that permanent residents, as well as Canadian citizens, will be appointed ahead of another candidate who is not a permanent resident or a Canadian citizen.
+Clause 281 amends section 39(1)(c) - which states that preference will be given to Canadian citizens in an advertised external appointment process - to provide that permanent residents will also be given preference for appointment over another candidate who is neither a permanent resident nor a Canadian citizen.